Ottawa Charge: Team identity

 Like all charter PWHL franchises, Ottawa operated without unique branding for the league's inaugural season—the team wore a league-wide jersey template that featured the city's name diagonally on the front, and was known as PWHL Ottawa.
 The team did have its own colour scheme, featuring red and grey.
-The league registered a trademark in October 2023 for the name Ottawa Alert, seemingly in homage to the early 20th-century women's "world series" champion Ottawa Alerts.
+The league registered a trademark in October 2023 for the name Ottawa Alert, seemingly in homage to the early 20th-century women's "world series" champions the Ottawa Alerts.
 However, Ottawa was ultimately given the name Charge when franchise names were unveiled by the PWHL in September 2024.
 The name Charge references Ottawa's motto, "Advance—Ottawa—En Avant".
 The Hockey News reported that other names in contention for Ottawa included Advance—another clear reference to the motto—and Guard.
 In addition to the Charge name, the league unveiled the team's logo, an in-motion unfinished circle that references "OC" initials; yellow was also added to the team's colour scheme.